 It’s happening people!
-Both Moo and I have officially quit our jobs in preparation for a year abroad.
+Both Moo and I have officially quit our jobs in preparation to travel for a year.
 That’s right, we’re packing up, selling up and heading west for, as we put it: “long as the money lasts” and we’re doing that with just 7kgs – carry-on luggage only.

 In case you missed it, I had the opportunity to chat about it with Holly Wainwright, Head of Content for Mamamia on her podcast ‘I don’t know how she does it – travel edition’ and you can read all about our plans on the DailyMail Australia.